 Solaray designed their Potassium Amino Acid Complex for those struggling with potassium levels due to dietary restrictions and is created with food sensitivities in mind.
 While other brands rely on soy, yeast or milk to chelate potassium Solaray uses whole rice concentrate.
 This whole rice concentrate offers 7x more amino acids than soy.

 The potassium in this supplement is, therefore, a potassium amino acid complex rather than a pure potassium.
-This product retails for under $14 for 200 capsules (check this listing for the latest live prices).
+This product retails for under $14 for 200 capsules.

 It might not be a supplement but easily the most effective way of getting more potassium is through diet.
 Often times low levels of potassium can be remedied simply by adding more potassium-rich foods to the diet.